vedansh-malhotra/pl-ucb-star-assessments/elements/pl-pivot-table/README.md

 <br />

 ### pl-dataframe
 pl-dataframe is built in PL element.
-I used this element to give clear direction, but if there is any better way other than pl-dataframe, feel free to use it!
+I used this element to decorate this question, but if there is any better way other than pl-dataframe, feel free to use it!
 ### pl-code
-pl-code is also for direction and built in PL element
+pl-code is also for decoration and built in PL element
 ### pl-pivot-table
 This is an element we are going to learn about.
 There are 5 attibutes for this element: col, row, index, multi-col, ellipsis.<br />

 1. col
 col attribute helps you set the number of column.
 In this example, it's set to 3.
-This attribute will affect the total number of cells in column choice, and the total number of places for column dropzone.
-Max value of this attribute is 6 since more than 6 columns are easily garbled in the screen.<br />
+This attribute will affect the number of cells in column.
+Max value of this attribute is 6 since more than 6 columns are easily garbled on the screen.<br />

 ![column_set](img_readme/column_set.png)<br />
-Take a look each column in the set has three cells<br />
+Take a look each column.
+Each column has three cells since col attribute is 3<br />
 <br />
 <br />
 ![answer_form](img_readme/answer_form.png)<br />
-Take a look column dropzone has three places to drop one of choices in the set<br />
+Take a look column dropzone.
+Dropzone has the same form having three cells<br />
 <br />
 <br />
 2. row
-row attribute has the same function with the col attribute.
+row attribute has similar function with the col attribute.
 Max possible value is also the same.
 However, the way number of rows in dropzone counted is different than column.
 I will explain why.<br />

 Let's take a look of the answer dataframe(printed on Jupyter notebook) again.<br />
 ![answer1_color](img_readme/answer1_color.png)<br />
 You will notice that there are some gaps between the starting point of row and column.
-In other words, two more virtual rows will be needed to draw dataframe.
+In other words, two more virtual rows are needed to draw dataframe(As denoted by red).
 Thus, the total number of rows in dropzone will have 2 rows(virtual rows) more than the value you acutally entered<br />
 ![row_set](img_readme/row_set.png)<br />
-Due to the same reason, you will see one more row in row choices.
-Why there aren't more than 2 virtual rows in the choice?
-This is because column set took over the place at the top of row.
-In other words, that virtual place at the top of each choice will be place for column.<br />
+Take a look how each vertical chunk of row looks like.
+It has one empty cell at the top.
+That is, due to the same reason from previous part, one more row(cell) is added.
+Why there aren't more than 2 virtual rows added but only one?
+This is because the place for highset cell is reserved for column-drag-and-drop.
+In other words, that virtual place at the highest cell of row will be place for column.<br />
 <br />
 3. index
 index attribute is for setting number of index.
 In this example, we are making single index question.
-Thus, we will go over it later.
-For the being time, it will be enough to know index attribute can be assigned only two values(1 or 2).
+Maximum value of this attribute is 2.
 The reason why I didn't make triple index is it's not common to see triple index.
-However, I'm planning to expand the maximum value of index attribute in future
+However, I'm planning to expand the maximum value of index attribute in future.
 ![double-index](img_readme/double-index.png)
 This will be index set you will see when you set this attribute to 2.
-You might have noticed that the width of index choice is narrower
+You might have noticed that the width of index becomes narrower
 ![double-index-set](img_readme/double-index-set.png)
 This will be dropzone you will see when you set this attribute to 2.
 4. multi-col
 This attribute will be explained at next example.
-For now, just keep in mind that this attribute takes boolean
+For now, just keep in mind that this attribute takes boolean datatype.
+It will not work at all if you assign other than boolean.

 5. ellipsis
-ellipsis attribute is made to overcome limitation of screensize and max number of col and row atrribute.
+ellipsis attribute is made to overcome limitation of screensize and max value of col and row atrribute.
 When dataframe gets bigger, it will be impossible to draw all the cells in one screen.
-Ellipsis will add ellipsis at the end of column and row.
-However, some authors may prefer to type ellipsis by hand instead of setting attribute once.
-Thus, this attribute can be changed after feedbacks from TAs, instructors, or anyone who is interested in this element.
+Ellipsis attribute will add ellipsis at the end of column and row.
+However, some authors may prefer to type ellipsis by hand instead of setting attribute once even though typing one by one taking more time.
+Thus, this attribute can be changed or removed after feedbacks from TAs, instructors, or anyone who is interested in this element.
 ![ellipsis](img_readme/ellipsis.png)
 ```
 <pl-pivot-table col="4" row="3" index="1" multi-col="false" ellipsis="true">
 ```
-This is how columns and rows choices look like when ellipsis is set to true.
+This is how columns and rows look like when ellipsis is set to true.
 Also, adding ellipsis means there will be one more place for column and row.
-Thus, you should plus one on each col and row attribute.
+Thus, you should add one on each col and row attribute.
 In this example, each col and row should be 4 and 3.
 Otherwise, PL will pop up error message.

 Now, let break down **pl-column**, **pl-index**, and **pl-row**.
-Each element creats column choices, index choices, and row choices in the set.
+Each element creats columns in the column box, indice in the index box, and row in the row box.
 I will explain it further.

 ### pl-column
 ```